emrxv/emrxv/README.md

 ## About Me

-- 👨‍💻 I'm currently working on learning Neural Networks/Deep Learning.
-- 🌱 I’m currently learning JavaScript.
+- 🌱 I’m currently learning Python.
 - 📫 How to reach me: esunar@wpi.edu.

 ## Technologies I Use